 The history of skin peels

-The history of skin peeling is as old as human civilisation; Cleopatra’s bath of asses’ milk was certainly an astute form of chemical peeling as sour milk contains lactic acid which is an effective natural exfoliant.
+The history of skin peeling is as old as human civilisation; Cleopatra’s bath of asses’ milk was certainly an astute form of chemical peeling.
+Sour milk contains lactic acid which is an effective natural exfoliant.

-This means that chemical peels are one of the most popular aesthetic treatments used today, ideal for such problems as fine lines, photodamage, wrinkles, acne and pigmentation.
-It also combines well with other treatments like toxin and dermal fillers to offer a holistic treatment regime.
+Chemical peels are ideal for concerns such as fine lines, photodamage, wrinkles, acne and pigmentation.
+Skin peels also combine well with injectables – toxins and dermal fillers – to offer an holistic treatment regime.

 Expert tips to deliver the perfect chemical peel

 Every patient should have a thorough consultation and skin analysis before treatment.
 Aesthetic practitioners need to fully understand each patient’s primary skin concerns and what they hope to achieve from their treatment.